 - They look great and come with branded headcovers

 - Lacking premium features, which means they’re not well suited to low handicappers

-They’re designed to get under the ball and generate a high ball trajectory, which makes them a great option for anyone who struggles to get the ball off the ground consistently.
+They’re designed to get under the ball and generate a high trajectory, making them a great option for anyone struggling to get the ball off the ground consistently.